mtsoares/kubernetes-lab/Lab02/README.md

 kubectl describe pod PODNAME
 ```

-In the Pod's "metadata" section,  add the following command.
+Add the following content to the Pod's "metadata" section.
 Then, apply the file using the same command you used before:

 ```yaml
   labels: